WordPress/test-handbook/get-setup-for-testing/test-core-tickets-with-grunt.md

 For detailed instructions on running PHPUnit and E2E tests, see [Run Automated Tests](https://make.wordpress.org/test/handbook/get-setup-for-testing/run-automated-tests/).

+## Writing a Test Report

+After testing a patch, share your results by writing a test report on the Trac ticket.
+For report templates and guidelines, see [Patch Testing](https://make.wordpress.org/test/handbook/test-reports/patch-testing/).

 ## Troubleshooting

 ### "Patch failed to apply"